RafaRed/Mascara/README.md

 Do random searches, making harder to generate and sell the user profile.

 # How to
-Configure the config.py file with yourt own dir.
+Configure the config.py file with your own dir.

 Start with "python mascara.py"